Skip to main content

 (k) Receive nursing delegation to administer prescribed medication for the treatment of metabolic glycemic disorders through subcutaneous injection.

-(6) The registered nurse trainer shall ensure developmental disabilities personnel meet all requirements for renewal certification before indicating so in the medication administration information system database.
+(6) The registered nurse trainer will ensure developmental disabilities personnel meet all requirements for renewal certification before indicating so in the medication administration information system database.

-(F) For adequate reasons and when requested in writing, the director may waive a condition or specific requirement of this rule.
-Approval to waive a condition or specific requirement shall not be contrary to the rights, health, or safety of individuals served.
-The decision to grant or deny a rule waiver is final and may not be appealed.
+(G) For adequate reasons and when requested in writing, the director may waive a condition or specific requirement of this rule.
+Approval to waive a condition or specific requirement will not be contrary to the rights, health, or safety of individuals served.
+The decision to grant or deny a rule waiver is not subject to appeal.

-(G) The standards established by the Ohio board of nursing under Chapter 4723-13 of the Administrative Code shall apply when an unlicensed person is performing delegable nursing tasks that are not defined as health-related activities.
+(H) The standards established by the Ohio board of nursing pursuant to Chapter 4723-13 of the Administrative Code will apply when an unlicensed person is performing delegable nursing tasks that are not defined as health-related activities.

 Supplemental Information